CALL FOR PAPERS 2025

 SUBMISSION OF ABSTRACTS

-Oral communications and their abstracts may be submitted in English, French, Spanish or Valencian; and their reading during the Congress must not exceed 15 minutes.
+The oral Communications and their abstracts may be submitted in English, French, Spanish or Valencian; and their reading during the Congress must not exceed 15 minutes.

 PARTICIPATION FEES